lgaudencio/bring-a-backpack/README.md

 As a user I want to be able to edit my photography post so that I can add or delete any pictures

 As a user I want to be able to delete a photography post

+As a user I would like to receive feedback when I create, edit and delete a photography posts so that I can see that it has been successful

 **EPIC 6 - Stand alone pages**